 How are we to survive?

-By living in accord with nature’s biodiversity.
+By learning from nature’s biodiversity.